StackTips

 • Private: Method, Field can be accessed from the same class to which they belong.

-Encapsulation is a concept in Object Oriented Programming for combining properties and methods in a single unit.
+Encapsulation is a concept in Object Oriented Programming (OOP) for combining properties and methods in a single unit.

-Encapsulation helps programmers to follow a modular approach for software development as each object has its own set of methods and variables and serves its functions independent of other objects.
+Encapsulation helps programmers to follow a modular approach for software development as each object has its own set of methods and variables and serves its functions independently of other objects.
 Encapsulation also serves the data hiding purpose.

-What is a singleton class?
-Give a practical example of its usage.
+17. What is a Singleton class?
+Give a Practical example of when should you use Singleton class.

 • Project Configuration: A class that reads your project configuration can be made Singleton.
 By making this singleton, you are allowing global access for all classes in your application.
 If the project configs are stored in a file, it just reads once and holds on the application cache.
 You don’t have to read the file multiple times.